daemianmack/clojure-links/README.md

 Status codes in responses are currently hand-wavy; ideally they would either return, e.g. 201/404 on accepted/rejected link POSTs or else employ a data convention bundling meaningful success/error messages one layer above HTTP.

-Currently this means if your API client needs to understand it has encountered an error, it has to have special knowledge of what that error message will look like.
+Currently this means if your API client needs to understand it has encountered an error, it has to have special fore-knowledge of what that error message will look like.

 ### Listing links